 - Play: 5 and Play: 3 speakers can play stereo

 The daddy of the multi-room speaker setups, Sonos offers a great variety of speaker options.
-There’s even a soundbar in the mix, the Sonos Playbar, which lets your TV join in on the fun.
+There’s even a new Alexa-packing smart speaker, the Sonos One (with Google Assistant support coming soon).

-You can directly connect Sonos speakers to your home network quickly and easily.
+Sonos speakers are among the simplest to get set up, and will connect to your home network quickly and easily.
 If your Wi-Fi signal is weak, you can plug speakers directly into your router via an ethernet cable, or alternatively, grab a handy device called Sonos Boost.
-Like the Pure Jongo system, there’s also the option to transform wired speakers or a home theatre setup into a music streaming system via the additional Sonos Connect hardware.

 You can run music from your computer, but the best source of control is the Sonos app, available for both Android and iOS.
 Its clean, fresh interface and universal search function makes it super-easy to find the music you love.